const Base64 = struct {

 try stdout.print(

-"Character at 28 index: {c}\n",
+"Character at index 28: {c}\n",

-Character at 28 index: c
+Character at index 28: c

 4.1.3 A base64 encoder

 The algorithm behind a base64 encoder usually works on a window of 3 bytes.
-Because each byte have 8 bits, so, 3 bytes forms a set of \(8 \times 3 = 24\) bits.
-This is desirable for the base64 algorithm, because 24 bits is divisble by 6, which form a set of 4 groups of 6 bits each.
+Because each byte has 8 bits, so, 3 bytes forms a set of \(8 \times 3 = 24\) bits.
+This is desirable for the base64 algorithm, because 24 bits is divisible by 6, which forms \(24 / 6 = 4\) groups of 6 bits each.

-Now you may think, what if you have a particular string that have a number of bytes that is not divisible by 3?
+Now, you may think, what if you have a particular string that have a number of bytes that is not divisible by 3?
 What happens?
 For example, if you have a string that contains only two characters/bytes, such as “Hi”.
 How the algorithm would behave in such situation?
 You find the answer at Figure 4.1.
 You can see at Figure 4.1 that the string “Hi”, when converted to base64, becomes the string “SGk=”:

 Taking the string “Hi” as an example, we have 2 bytes, or, 16 bits in total.
 So, we lack a full byte (8 bits) to complete the window of 24 bits that the base64 algorithm likes to work on.
 The first thing that the algorithm does, is to check how to divide the input bytes into groups of 6 bits.

-If the algorithm notice that there is a group of 6 bits that, have some bits in it, but, at the same time, it is not full (in other words, \(0 < nbits < 6\), being \(nbits\) the number of bits), meaning that, it lacks some bits to fill the 6-bits requirement, the algorithm simply add extra zeros in this group to fill the space that it needs.
+If the algorithm notices that there is a group of 6 bits that, have some bits in it, but, at the same time, it is not full (in other words, \(0 < nbits < 6\), being \(nbits\) the number of bits), meaning that, it lacks some bits to fill the 6-bits requirement, the algorithm simply add extra zeros in this group to fill the space that it needs.
 That is why at Figure 4.1, on the third group after the 6-bit transformation, 2 extra zeros were added to fill the gap in this group.

-So, when we have a 6-bit group that is not completely full, like the third group, extra zeros are added to fill the gap.
+When we have a 6-bit group that is not completely full, like the third group, extra zeros are added to fill the gap.
 But what about when an entire 6-bit group is empty, or, it simply doesn’t exist?
 This is the case of the fourth 6-bit group exposed at Figure 4.1.

 This fourth group is necessary, because the algorithm works on 4 groups of 6 bits.
 But the input string does not have enough bytes to create a fourth 6-bit group.
-Every time that this happens, where a entire group of 6 bits is empty, this group becomes a “padding group”.
-Every “padding group” is mapped to the character = (equal sign), which represents “null”, or, the end of meaninful characters in the sequence.
-Hence, everytime that the algorithm produces a “padding group”, this group is mapped to =.
+Every time this happens, where an entire group of 6 bits is empty, this group becomes a “padding group”.
+Every “padding group” is mapped to the character =

 As another example, if you give the string “0” as input to a base64 encoder, this string is translated into the base64 sequence “MA==”.
-The character “0” is, in binary, the sequence 001100001.
-So, with the 6-bit transformation exposed at Figure 4.1, this single character would produce these two 6-bit groups: 001100, 000000.
-The remaining two 6-bit groups become “padding groups”.
-That is why the last two characters in the output sequence (MA==) are ==.
+The character “0” is, in binary, the sequence 00110000

 4.1.4 A base64 decoder